 A woman faces health risks from her work inside and outside of the home.
 Working long hours, the ‘double work day’, can make her body too tired to fight disease.

 Women face health risks every day from their work.
 At home, lung diseases from smoke or burns from cooking fires are so common that they are considered the main work-related health problem for women.
 Diseases spread through water are also common, because of the amount of time women spend washing clothes, hauling water, or standing in water while farming.
-Millions of women who work outside the home suffer health problems due to unsafe conditions in the workplace.
+Millions of women who work outside the home suffer health problems due to unsafe conditions and sexual harrassment in the workplace.
 And when they come home from their jobs, they usually continue to work at home, so they end up with twice as much work.
 This leads to exhaustion and an increased risk of illness.